truongconghiep/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier_Writeup.md

 Based on the performance evaluation above I choose the "Modified_LeNet" model as my final model
 ##### Step 2: Train the final model
-* In this step I train my final model with bigger number of epochs: EPOCH = 200
+* In this step I train my final model with bigger number of epochs:
+  + EPOCH = 200
+  + Learing rate = 0.0009

 <code><pre>
 Training...